 General honors at graduation consist of summa cum laude for GPAs from 3.9 to 4.0, magna cum laude for GPAs from 3.7 up to 3.9, and cum laude for GPAs from 3.4 up to 3.7.
 In order to achieve honors in one of these categories, a student must have an academic record that satisfies all of the following requirements:

-• A total GPA, including both Lake Forest College and transfer courses, that also equals or exceeds the above minimum for the given category.
+- A total GPA, including Lake Forest College courses, Affiliated Off Campus Study courses and transfer courses, that also equals or exceeds the above minimum for the given category.

 Honors in the Major